FaisMuhammadd/World-Capital-Quiz/README.md

-A Simple Quiz for gues a country Capital using PorstgreSQL for Import Capital.sv database
+A Simple Quiz for gues a country Capital using PorstgreSQL for Import Capital.sv database and EJS